Allianz: Canada

 Allianz entered the Canadian market in the early 1990s through an acquisition of several North American insurers, namely the American Firemans Fund and the Canadian Surety.
 Upon the market exit the personal and commercial lines unit was sold off to the market leader ING Canada (Now Intact), and Allianz Canada continues operations in Cambridge, Ontario.
 Allianz Canada has also merged with TIC Travel Insurance in 2014 and has become one of the largest insurance companies in Canada as a result.

+On 18 February 2025, the firm was identified as the lead insurer for the crash of Delta Connection Flight 4819 from Minneapolis which crashed at Toronto Pearson International Airport.

 China

 In January 2021, the China Banking and Insurance Regulatory Commission authorized the Allianz group to establish Allianz Insurance Asset Management, owned by Allianz China Iamc and based in Beijing.
 The next month, Allianz agreed with CITIC Trust the acquisition of the 49% minority stake of Allianz China Life Insurance Co, realizing the "China’s first wholly foreign-owned insurance asset management company".

+The company announced on 13 January 2025 a collaboration between itself and Fudan University to support research into finance and insurance as well sponsoring Allianz Auditorium.

 Colombia

-Allianz acquired in 1999 60% of the shares of Colombian insurer Colseguros, 3 years later in 2002 it increases its shareholding, becoming the sole owner of this company in Colombia.
-After almost 10 years in 2012 and with an evolutionary change of brand Colseguros dies as an official name and the entire operation of Colombia is consolidated under the name of Allianz.
+In 1999, Allianz acquired 60% of the shares of Colombian insurer Colseguros.
+Three years later, in 2002, it increased its shareholding, becoming the sole owner of the company in Colombia.
+After almost 10 years in 2012 and with an evolutionary change of brand Colseguros was retired as an official name and the entire operation in Colombia was consolidated under the name of Allianz.